nanoporetech/duplex-tools/README.md

 Duplex Tools contains a set of utilities for dealing with Duplex sequencing data.
-Tools are provided to identify and prepare duplex pairs for basecalling by Guppy and for recovering simplex basecalls from incorrectly concatenated pairs.
+Tools are provided to identify and prepare duplex pairs for basecalling by Dorado (recommended) and Guppy, and for recovering simplex basecalls from incorrectly concatenated pairs.

 ## Installation